jboss-developer/jboss-eap-quickstarts/contacts-jquerymobile/README.md

         For Linux:   EAP7_HOME/bin/standalone.sh
         For Windows: EAP7_HOME\bin\standalone.bat

-   Note: Adding "-b 0.0.0.0" to the above commands will allow external clients (phones, tablets, desktops, etc...) connect through your local network.
+   Note: Adding `-b 0.0.0.0` to the above commands will allow external clients, such as phones, tablets, and desktops, connect through your local network.

    For example